Frequently Asked Questions

 The INFC registration fee is $150 if paid for by June 10th.
 Uniforms will be an additional cost with more info to come.
 Each player is required to purchase a helmet, cleats, shoulder pads, mouth piece, practice jersey and practice pants.
 We have shoulder pads and helmets that are available to rent.

-Q. My son really wants to play but I do not think that I can afford it.
+Q. What if my son really wants to play but I do not think that I can afford it?

 EYFA provides scholarships for those who qualify for financial assistance.
 Contact us for more information and a scholarship application.
 EYFA has a limited number of scholarships available and are provided based on need.
 Apply early!

-Q. When and where will by son practice?
+Q. When and where will my son practice?